linera-io/linera-protocol/examples/amm/README.md

 will be calculated based on the current AMM ratio.
 The owner, in this case, refers to the user adding liquidity, which currently can only be a chain owner.

-- Remove Liquidity: This is a liquidity removal operation.
-Given a token idx of the token you'd like to remove (can be 0 or 1), and an amount of that token that you'd like to remove, it calculates how much of the other token will also be removed based on the current AMM ratio.
+- Remove Liquidity: This withdraws tokens from the AMM.
+Given the index of the token you'd like to remove (can be 0 or 1), and an amount of that token that you'd like to remove, it calculates how much of the other token will also be removed based on the current AMM ratio.
 Then it removes the amounts from both tokens as a removal of liquidity.
 The owner, in this context, is the user